-With the advancement of technology in household appliances, we have gained a lot in energy efficiency , leaving gas stoves behind and gradually replacing them with ceramic and induction hobs.
+With the advance of technology in appliances, we have won a lot in Energy efficiency, leaving behind gas stoves and gradually replacing them with hob and induction plates.

 Glass-ceramic hobs and induction hobs are two types of systems that present technological development in the sector.
 Both types of hobs coexist on the market and both are successful and functional for people when working in the kitchen.